-- Carries a statutory weapon to or possesses a statutory weapon at school, on school premises, or to or at a school function under the jurisdiction of an Local Education Agency (LEA); - Knowingly sells or distributes illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function under the jurisdiction of an LEA; or - 3.
-Has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of an LEA. - f.
-A student who is eligible for Section 504 of the Americans with Disabilities Act may not be suspended from school for more than ten school days per school year, or suspended from school for more than five consecutive school days or permanently expelled from school until after the designated officials have reviewed the circumstances related to the disciplinary infraction and have determined that the action is in compliance with Section 504 of the Americans with Disabilities Act. - i.
-Please refer to Manifestation Determination Review process for students eligible under Section 504. - ii.
+- 5. A student who is participating in a program of special education pursuant to NRS 388.520,other than a pupil who is gifted and talented, may not be suspended from school for morethan ten school days per school year, or suspended from school for more than -five consecutive school days or permanently expelled from school until after the designated officials have reviewed the circumstances related to the disciplinary infraction and have determined that the action is in compliance with the Individuals with Disabilities EducationImprovement Act, 20 U.S.C.
+1400 et seq. - a.
+Please refer to Manifestation Determination Review Process in the Special EducationProcedure Manual. - b.
 Special Circumstances.
-School personnel may remove a student to an interim alternative educational setting for not more than 45 school days without regard to whether the behavior is determined to be a manifestation of the child's disability, if the child- - Carries a statutory weapon to or possesses a statutory weapon at school, on school premises, or to or at a school function under the jurisdiction of an LEA; - Knowingly sells or distributes illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function under the jurisdiction of an LEA; or - 3.
-Has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of an LEA.
+School personnel may remove a student to an interimalternative educational setting for not more than 45 school days without regard to whether the behavior is determined to be a manifestation of the child's disability, if the child - - Carries a statutory weapon to or possesses a statutory weapon at school, onschool premises, or to or at a school function under the jurisdiction of an Local Education Agency (LEA); - ii.
+Knowingly sells or distributes illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function under the jurisdiction of an LEA; or - iii.
+Has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of an LEA. - c.
+A student who is eligible for Section 504 of the Americans with Disabilities Act may not be suspended from school for more than ten school days per school year or permanently expelled from school untilafter the designated officials have reviewed the circumstances related to the disciplinary infraction and have determined that the action is in compliance with Section 504 of the Americans with Disabilities Act.